hoangsonww/The-MovieVerse-Database/.github/README.md

 - **Search Functionality**: Find movies or TV shows by title, actor, director, or genre in our comprehensive database with ease.
 - **Movie Details Page**: View detailed information, including synopses, cast, crew, ratings, and reviews.
 - **Curated Lists**: Access collections of new releases, most popular, trending, genre-specific movies, and many more.
+- **Cinematic Insights**: Explore movie trivia, behind-the-scenes facts, and other interesting tidbits about your favorite films.

 ### User Interaction
 - **Interactive Database**: Rate movies, write reviews, and read opinions from other users.